How Sports Vision Training Can Help You Ski Like a Pro

 There are many visual skills that apply to sports, and they are all essential.
 Learning your strengths and weaknesses in each of the visual skills listed above and following the right plan can make you a better and safer skier.

 Contact to book an evaluation of your visual skills and to learn more about sports vision training.

-Vision Therapy Calgary serves patients from , Macleod Trail, Panorama Hills, and S. Trail Crossing, throughout Alberta.
+Vision Therapy Calgary serves patients from , Panorama Hills, S. Trail Crossing, and , throughout Alberta.